Updated April 2, 2021

 Disclosure: I have worked as a consultant in the past for the company that owned Fast Growing Trees and Brighter Blooms.

 As a comparison, we also bought an Improved Meyer Lemon from Four Winds Growers.
 Both were sold as 3 to 4 feet tall.
 The difference was staggering.
-For $10 less we got such a better tree from Four Winds Growers.
-I haven't worked at Fast-Growing-Trees in a long time but I could never imagine a tree as bad as the one they sent me ever getting shipped out.
-Extremely disappointing.
+For $10 less we got such a better tree with a much larger root system from Four Winds Growers.

 With the changes, Fast Growing Trees is starting to look a lot more like their sister site, Brighter Blooms.
-Despite sharing the same location, offices and fields Fast Growing Trees lists fewer varieties of evergreen trees & shrubs for sale compared to Brighter Blooms.
+Despite sharing the same location, offices and fields, Fast Growing Trees lists a different number of evergreen trees & shrubs for sale compared to Brighter Blooms.
 That just seems odd.
 Either way, Fast Growing Trees does have a good selection of trees & shrubs for sale.
 It just seems a bit more intuitive from a user perspective to get around and find things on Brighter Blooms versus Fast Growing Trees.

 Fast Growing Trees features a lot of product reviews.
 Over 600 for just the Thuja Green Giant.
 It is refreshing to find a site that actually has a lot of user generated reviews and questions.
 There’s also thousands of Fast Growing Trees Google reviews with an impressive 4.6 rating.
 You can view Fast-Growing-Trees.com Google customer reviews here.

 Fast Growing Trees also encourages customers to leave a review on a site called SiteJabber.com.
-Overall rating isn't bad but there are 579 reviews rated 1 or 2 stars.
-A lot of complaints over product quality.
+Overall rating isn’t bad but there are 607 reviews rated 1 or 2 stars.
+A LOT of complaints over product quality.

-We noticed that there's a fair amount of trees and some shrubs that only list a height.
-There's no container size listed.
-There could be a pretty big difference in the size of the roots system of a 3 to 4 foot evergreen tree depending whether it was in a 1-gallon or 3-gallon container.
+We noticed that almost all their trees and some shrubs only list a height.
+There’s no container size listed.
+As we discussed above, there could be a pretty big difference in the size of the roots system of a 3 to 4 foot tree depending whether it was in a 1-quart, 1-gallon, 3-gallon or 5-gallon container.
 Those things matter.
-I would probably call them to verify the container size of any plant just listing height before ordering anything.

 We’ve actually read a few reviews recently with customers complaining that all they got were bare root trees in a burlap bag with loose dirt.
 There was one review with a picture of what appeared to be pruned roots.
 We obviously can’t confirm if that picture is actually from a tree shipped by Fast Growing Trees.
 It would be a bit dishonest, in our opinion, to boast you don’t ship bare root when all you’re doing is putting bare root plants in a burlap sack with a little dirt.